UCSD-SUMS/sums-vue/src/README.md

 | -----|------ | ------|----- |
 -->

 There are currently no events.
-Have a great winter break!
+Please check back next week!